 The first few shaves take a bit longer, but with experience, the time requirement is not much longer than a 3 or 5 blade system.
 Besides… taking your time shaving can be kind of meditative.

-And my razor’s cool factor just went up exponentially, making me more desirable to the wife and respected by my dog and unborn children.
+And, my razor’s cool factor just went up exponentially, making me more desirable to the wife and respected by my dog and unborn children.

 This one took me longer than it should have to get to, but it’s another great example of how even when it comes to something as seemingly trivial as shaving and the razors you choose, there can be significant savings to be had.
+You can also save significantly more money by cutting your own hair.